togethercomputer/RedPajama-Data/data_prep/c4/README.md

 #### Data Preparation

 The only preprocessing step we apply is to bring the data into our own format.
-To that end, you can run
+To that end, in `data_prep/c4` folder, you can run

 ```bash
 python c4_reformat.py --data_dir ./data/c4/en --output_dir ./data/c4/processed_en --max_files -1